OSDH reports one COVID-19 death from Amber

+Today’s COVID-19 update will not be in the Feb.
+11 print edition of The Express-Star due to technical difficulties.

-The Oklahoma State Department of Health reported one death from Amber on Thursday.
+The Oklahoma State Department of Health reported one COVID-19 death from Amber on Wednesday.

-This is the second death for the town and the 59th death for Grady County.
+This is the third death from Amber and the 66th death from Grady County since the pandemic began.

-The county has had a total of 5,335 cases and 4,945 recoveries.
-There are 331 active cases in Grady County.
+Grady County has had 5,464 total cases and 5,105 recoveries.
+There are 293 active cases in the county.

 Commented